Sommet Saint-Sauveur is a ski area located in the province of Quebec in Canada. The resort is in the town of Saint-Sauveur, QC.

 We recently ranked all of Quebec's ski resorts, so you can see where Sommet Saint-Sauveur stacks up against all its nearby ski hills!

 Sommet Saint-Sauveur is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Sommet Saint-Sauveur.
+Unfortunately, none of those passes work with Sommet Saint-Sauveur.
 To purchase season passes, you'll need to visit Sommet Saint-Sauveur's website.

 There are numerous options to stay at Sommet Saint-Sauveur around the resort.
 Check out the available options with the form below.